jbadger3/inspectomop/README.md

 | SQL Server | Yes | Yes |
 | SQLite | Yes | Unknown |

-Note: compatibility is based solely on the availability of dialects written for SQLAlchemy and has not been explicitly tested by the author.
+Note: Compatibility is primarily based on the availability of dialects written for SQLAlchemy.
+Most have not bee explicitly tested by the author with the exception of SQLite v2.6.0 and SQL Server 2016 Service Pack 1 (13.0.4001.0).
 However, success stories and troubleshooting questions are welcome!

 #### \* BigQuery : python DB-API, but no sqlalchemy dialect as of 8/17/2018 (https://github.com/GoogleCloudPlatform/google-cloud-python/issues/3603)
 #### \* Impala : external dialect available via [impyla](https://pypi.org/project/impyla/) package